lohedges/trackr/README.md

 (Note that other terms in the multiplicand may be zero.
 The above is the easiest generalisation that avoids the need for separate code to handle different matrices.
-A minor performance improvement is seen when adding a specialised function for 4x4 matrix pairs where the inner loop is fully unrolled.)
+A ~3% performance improvement is seen when adding a specialised function for 4x4 matrix pairs where the inner loop is fully unrolled.)

 The following plot shows benchmarks after applying these simple optimisations.